-So powerful had the legion grown, that when on July 17, 1918, the Bolsheviks learned that a contingent would be rolling through Yekaterinburg in a few hours, the commissars ordered the entire Russian royal family, which had been in custody since the 1917, shot — lest the legion free them.
+So powerful had the Legion grown, that when on July 17, 1918, the Bolsheviks learned that a contingent would soon be rolling through Yekaterinburg, the commissars ordered the entire Russian royal family, which had been in custody there since the 1917, shot — lest the Legion liberate them.

-Allied governments, troubled by the rise of communism in Russia, used the legion’s plight as justification for the 1918 intervention in the civil war.
-While most of all, the Americans and British were hoping that foreign participation in the conflict would bring about the downfall of the Bolsheviks allowing Russia to rejoin the war against Germany, they openly cited the evacuation of the legion as one of the reasons for their intervention.
+Allied governments, troubled by the rise of communism in Russia, used the Legion’s plight as justification for the 1918 intervention in the civil war.
+While, the Americans and British were hoping that foreign participation in the conflict would bring about the downfall of the Bolsheviks allowing Russia to rejoin the war against Germany, they openly cited the evacuation of the Legion as one of the reasons for their intervention.

 By November, word reached Vladivostok that the war in Europe was finally over.
 And with the collapse of Germany and the Austrian Empire, Czech and Slovak nationalists back home had finally declared independence forming the duel republic of Czechoslovakia.

 Unfortunately, one of the new government’s first decisions was to command its far-flung legion to remain in Siberia to help the Allies fight Red Army.
 The campaign continued for more than a year.

 By 1920, White Russian forces had almost totally collapsed and the Western powers and Japan were finally withdrawing forces.
 Once again the legion was facing the prospect of being stranded.

 With the Red Army threatening the city, it was time for the unit to finally abandon Russia once and for all.